 Delete your apps like Twitter, Facebook, Snapchat, Instagram, etc. for a week and find out that YES! you will survive.
 You might even feel happy and accomplished for breaking a social media addiction.
 You’ll notice how much free time you have from not being glued to your phone.
 Time spent on social media really adds up!

-While we can’t resist the ease and comfort of 24/7 technology at the edge of our fingertips, we can make the active choice to disengage and unplug more often, which can increase our relationship satisfaction and overall quality of life.
+Making the active choice to disengage from our phones and unplug more often can increase our relationship satisfaction and overall quality of life.
+Try it today!